chappers/chappers.github.io/_posts/2014-11-20-Using-dimple.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 I'm currently looking at the Udacity course called [Data Visualization and D3.js](https://www.udacity.com/course/ud507).
 Working through Lesson 2 involves recreating some visualisations which were "badly" made on the internet.
 So here are some of the ones which I've come up with using [dimple.js](http://dimplejs.org).